 The next step is making sure that you replenish as much as your willpower as possible during dinner itself (remember, willpower requires blood sugar).
 This means eating something satisfying and nutritious that you really enjoy.
 My own late night trail mix habit finally lost its power over me when I stopped pretending I should only eat a small salad at dinner.
-Consider adding beans or lentils to your meal to make it more substantial.
+Consider putting an egg on it, or adding beans or lentils (or more vegetables, if that’s what you’re lacking) to your meal to make it more substantial.

 Practicing mindful eating habits at dinner is another way to bolster your willpower.
 Unlike at breakfast or lunch, most of us have nothing important to do after dinner.
 This means you are all out of excuses for plowing through your meal like there’s no tomorrow.
 Mindfulness is a very effective way to catch yourself during unconscious eating habits and redirect your actions.
 Though it doesn’t usually come naturally to us, your ability to eat mindfully can be strengthened with practice.
 Slowing down and being mindful at dinner can help you extend that awareness into your late night snacking habit and begin to reprogram it.